vkbo/novelWriter/docs/source/int_customise.rst

 Spell Check Dictionaries
 ========================

-novelWriter uses `Enchant <https://abiword.github.io/enchant/>`_ as the spell checking tool.
+novelWriter uses Enchant_ as the spell checking tool.
 Depending on you operating system, it may or may not load installed spell check dictionaries.

 Linux
    On Linux, you generally only have to install hunspell or aspell dictionaries on your system like you do for other applications.
 See your distro's documentation for how to do this.
+These dictionaries should then show up as available spell check languages in novelWriter.

 Windows
    For Windows, English is included with the installation.
 For other languages you have to download and add dictionaries yourself.
-You can find the various dictionaries on the `Free Desktop <https://cgit.freedesktop.org/libreoffice/dictionaries/tree/>`_ website.
+You can find the various dictionaries on the `Free Desktop`_ website.
 You should find a folder for your language, if it is available at all, and download the files ending with ``.aff`` and ``.dic``.
-These files must then be copied to the following location:
+These files must then be copied to the following
+   location:

    ``C:\Users\<USER>\AppData\Local\enchant\hunspell``